otfbm/docs/guides_getting_started.md

 !map -mapbg https://i.imgur.com/WnTUKcJ.jpg
 ```

 Looking better.
-You can add any background you like provided the image lines up with a 40 by 40 pixel grid or it will be cropped.
+You can add any background you like with the following caveats:
+- images larger than 1MB may be resized or lose resolution unit they're reduced to that file size;
+- since the default grid size is 40px by 40px the background image might not line up.
+If that's the case, check out our [Advanced Guides]() to find out how to change the grid size or offset the background image.

 Sweet.
 So now we have the map anchored to the initiative order through a specific combatant, set to a good size, and with a custom background.
 That’s a lot of commands to run separately.
 Luckily, you can use all those arguments on the same command instead: